-The bond can continue for up to 99 years, providing there is still sufficient value left in the bond.
-The trustees may decide to fully surrender the bond, individual segments, or part-surrender (withdrawal across all segments) in order to pay proceeds to the beneficiaries.
+The bond can continue for up to 99 years, providing sufficient value is left in the bond.
+The trustees may decide to fully surrender the bond, individual segments, or partsurrender (withdrawal across all segments) in order to pay proceeds to the beneficiaries.